Louis-Mozart/Embedding-Based-Reasoner/README.md

 python examples/retrieval_eval_under_incomplete.py --path_kg "KGs/Mutagenesis/mutagenesis.owl" --ratio 0.4 --operation "incomplete" --number_of_incomplete_graphs 5 --sample Yes
 # Results of the Carcinogenesis dataset
 ```
 To get the results with other ratios (0.1, 0.2, 0.6, 0.8, 0.9, etc), just add it after the argument ```--ratio``` and run the same command.
-For results on inconsistencies, just change the argument ```--operation``` to "inconsistent" (this will not necessarily make the KB inconsistent but will add noise in the data at the chosen level).
+For results on inconsistencies, just change the argument ```--operation``` to "inconsistent" (this will not necessarily make the KB inconsistent, but will add noise in the data at the chosen level).
 See below for an example of the Father and Family datasets.

 ```shell
 python examples/retrieval_eval_under_incomplete.py --path_kg "KGs/Family/father.owl" --ratio 0.4 --operation "inconsistent" --number_of_incomplete_graphs 5